 Showing items related by title, author, creator and subject.

 Educators and the quality of their work environment: an analysis of the organisational climate in primary schools Vos, Deon; Van der Westhuizen, Philip C.; Mentz, P.J.; Ellis, S.M.
 (Education Association of South Africa (EASA), 2012)The prevalent organisational climate in primary schools in the North West Province was determined in order to formulate management strategies to increase the organisational climate.
 For this purpose, a quantitative ...

 Campher, Andrea (North-West University (South Africa) , Potchefstroom Campus, 2016)Die impak wat klimaatsverandering op die landbousektor uitoefen, word as ŉ hedendaagse realiteit beskou.
 Die progressiewe groei in die wêreldbevolking asook ŉ toename in klimaatsveranderingimpakte, plaas voedselproduksie ...

-Applicability of the Organisational Climate Description Questionnaire– Rutgers Elementary: a South African case study Vos, D.; Ellis, S.M.; Van der Westhuizen, Philip C.; Mentz, P.J.
-(Education Association of South Africa (EASA), 2013)The Organisational Climate Description Questionnaire – Rutgers Elementary (OCDQ – RE) was used to determine the current organizational climate of primary schools in North-West Province, South Africa.
+Applicability of the organisational climate description questionnaire - Rutgers elementary: a South African case study Vos, D.; Ellis, S.M.; Van der Westhuizen, Philip C.; Mentz, P.J.
+(Educational Asociation of SA (EASA), 2013)The Organisational Climate Description Questionnaire – Rutgers Elementary (OCDQ – RE) was used to determine the current organizational climate of primary schools in North-West Province, South Africa.
 This questionnaire ...